Identifying Testing Improprieties, Irregularities, and Breaches

 Test security incidents, such as improprieties, irregularities, and breaches, are behaviors prohibited either because they give a student an unfair advantage, compromising the validity of inferences from student test results, or because they compromise the secure administration of the assessments.
 Whether intentional or accidental, failure to comply with security and administration rules, either by staff or students, constitutes a test security incident.
 Improprieties, irregularities, and breaches must be reported in accordance with the instructions in this section for each severity level.

-LEA CAASPP coordinators or CAASPP test site coordinators will use the online STAIRS process in TOMS for reporting test security incidents that occur before, during, or after testing.
+LEA CAASPP coordinators or site CAASPP coordinators will use the online STAIRS process in TOMS for reporting test security incidents that occur before, during, or after testing.
 Some incidents may require that an Appeal be submitted to reset, reopen, restore (if a test had been reset in error), provide a grace period extension, or invalidate a test.
-LEA CAASPP coordinators or CAASPP test site coordinators can make the determination by reporting the incident using the online STAIRS/Appeals process in TOMS.
+LEA CAASPP coordinators or site CAASPP coordinators can make the determination by reporting the incident using the online STAIRS/Appeals process in TOMS.

 The STAIRS/Appeals Process

-The online STAIRS/Appeals process, which is available in TOMS and described in the CAASPP and ELPAC Security Incidents and Appeals Procedure Guide, must be used by LEA CAASPP coordinators and CAASPP test site coordinators to report a confirmed test security incident or other testing issue that interferes with the administration and completion of the assessment.
+The online STAIRS/Appeals process, which is available in TOMS and described in the Security Incidents and Appeals Procedure Guide, must be used by LEA CAASPP coordinators and site CAASPP coordinators to report a confirmed test security incident or other testing issue that interferes with the administration and completion of the assessment.

-LEA CAASPP coordinators and CAASPP test site coordinators must ensure that all test security incidents are documented using the STAIRS/Appeals process in TOMS within 24 hours of the incident.
+LEA CAASPP coordinators and site CAASPP coordinators must ensure that all test security incidents are documented using the STAIRS/Appeals process in TOMS within 24 hours of the incident.

 LEA CAASPP coordinators must view the announcements and to-do list in the “MyTOMS at a Glance” section of their home page in TOMS.
 TOMS sends an automated notification to the LEA if there are any STAIRS cases that have a Draft status and need to be submitted shortly before the LEA’s testing window closes.